yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_json/functions-operators/jsonb-object.md

 title: jsonb_object()  and json_object() [JSON]
 headerTitle: jsonb_object() and json_object()
 linkTitle: jsonb_object()
-description: Use these JSON functions to create a JSON object from SQL arrays that specify keys with their values of SQL data type text.
+description: Create a JSON object from SQL arrays that specify keys with their values of SQL data type text.
 summary: jsonb_object() and json_object()
 menu:
   latest: